envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/27 - What benefits does isolating an app into a.md

 ==================== Question ====================

-### What components does an App Service plan define?
+### What benefits does isolating an app into a separate App Service plan offer?

 ==================== Answer ====================

-An App Service plan defines the operating system, region, number of VM instances, size of VM instances, and pricing tier for the apps running within it.
+It provides better performance and control over resources.

 ==================== Id ====================
-19
+27

 ---